fahimscirex/fahimscirex.github.io/content/post/linux/setup-cloudflare-warp.md

 - WARP
 bigimg: [{ src: "/img/cover.webp" }]
 ---
 Cloudflare's Warp is a great service to re-route DNS query and bypass blocked website.
-Though it has clients for Windows, Mac, Android, IOS it doesn't have a Warp client for Linux.
+Though it has clients for Windows, Mac, Android, IOS ~~it doesn't have a Warp client for Linux~~ (Cloudflare released a CLI client for Linux systems).
 Still we can use an unofficial client to get our work done.

 ## WGCF